-Designing experiments: how many worms?
+Designing experiments: How many worms?

-We expect our analysis to be useable for screening large numbers of chemicals for analgesic action.
+We expect our analysis to be useable for screening large numbers of chemicals for analgesiclike action.
 Since our approach targets one individual worm at a time, we need to estimate the number of worms needed to achieve statistical significance in such screening experiments.
 For this, we fix the number of control worms, arguing that these must be only analyzed once, and hence a relatively large number of them can be tested.
-We then focus on ibuprofen, whose action is analgesic in our experiments, and on the bin at 110 mA, where the worms experience the most significant nociception reduction.
-There are $N{\rm ibuprofen,110} = 94$ worms in this bin.
-We randomly sample with replacements $n < N{\rm ibuprofen,110}$ worms from among these ibuprofen-treated worms and repeat our analysis pipeline, estimating the $\Delta I{\rm ibuprofen}(n)$.
-Resampling 1000 times (both the ibuprofen and the control datasets), we also estimate the variance of $\Delta I{\rm ibuprofen}(n)$, and hence the Z score as a function of n, which is plotted in Fig. 7 (C).
-The plot here is an underestimate of the true Z score since resampling with replacements removes some stimulus values from the dataset, hence increasing the mismatch between control worms and the paired treated worms.
-Even with this, $Z \approx 2$ is achieved at $n \approx 60$ ibuprofen worms.
-In other words, in a typical screening experiment, one would need to test 200 or more worms to build the control model, and then at least ~ 60 worms additionally for each treatment condition.
+We then focus on ibuprofen, whose action is analgesic-like in our experiments, and on the bin at 110 mA, where the worms experience the most significant perceived stimulus reduction.
+There are $N{ibuprofen,110} = 94$ worms in this bin.
+We randomly sample with replacements $n < N{ibuprofen,110}$ worms from among these ibuprofen-treated worms and repeat our analysis pipeline, estimating the $\Delta I{ibuprofen}(n)$ .
+Resampling 1000 times (both the ibuprofen and the control datasets), we also estimate the variance of $\Delta I{ibuprofen}(n)$ , and hence the Z score as a function of n (Fig 7C).
+The plot here is an underestimate of the true Z score since resampling with replacements removes some stimulus values from the dataset, hence increasing the